voltangle/mclint/README.md

 # mclint
-A linter for Monkey C language.
+A static analyser for Monkey C language.